libp2p/docs/content/concepts/protocols.md

 This gives you a lot of flexibility to do your own "fuzzy matching" and define whatever rules for protocol matching make sense for your application.

-If you'd like to concurrently support a range of numbered versions, you may want to use semantic versioning (aka [semver](https://semver.org)).

 ### Dialing a specific protocol

 When dialing a remote peer to open a new stream, the initiating peer sends the protocol id that they'd like to use.
 The remote peer will use